 As we said, opting out of ZoomInfo isn’t a straightforward process, and you may have to do it multiple times for multiple email addresses.
 On top of that, you should periodically check the platform every six to 12 months to make sure your information hasn’t reappeared.

 If that sounds like a lot of unnecessary work, that’s because it is.
-A faster and more effective way to keep your information off of ZoomInfo and dozens of other platforms like it is to use a data removal service like Incogni.
-For a subscription fee, these data removal services will automate the entire process for you and regularly check to ensure your information stays off data broker sites.
+A faster and more effective way to keep your information off of ZoomInfo and dozens of other platforms like it is to use a data removal service like Incogni or DeleteMe.
+For a subscription fee (typically ranging from $7 to $15 per month depending on the service and plan), these data removal services will automate the entire process for you and regularly check to ensure your information stays off data broker sites.

-On one hand, it’s nice having an automated service to protect your privacy.
+On one hand, it’s nice having an automated service to protect your privacy and save you hours of manual work.
 On the other hand, subscribing to a data removal service means adding one more paid subscription to the pile you already have.
-That said, if you’re getting swamped with cold calls or seeing an unusually high amount of suspicious activity related to your identity, you may want to invest in this type of service.
+That said, if you’re getting swamped with cold calls, experiencing an unusually high amount of suspicious activity related to your identity, or simply want peace of mind knowing your data is being actively monitored and removed, you may want to invest in this type of service.

 Why You Should Opt Out of ZoomInfo

-Opting out of ZoomInfo decreases your exposure to identity theft and online scams.
-People can use your information on ZoomInfo to unlock more sensitive information used to steal your identity.
+Opting out of ZoomInfo decreases your exposure to identity theft, online scams, and unwanted solicitation.
+People can use your information on ZoomInfo to unlock more sensitive information used to steal your identity or target you with sophisticated phishing attempts.
 Scammers could also imitate you based on your information.
 For example, they could create fake social media profiles in your name and trick people you know into sending money or divulging their personal information.
-Even if you aren’t the victim of a scam, having your name involved could become a nightmare situation.
+Even if you aren’t the direct victim of a scam, having your name involved in fraudulent activity could become a nightmare situation that damages your reputation and relationships.

 Recap